-Name of fund: L&G FUTURE WORLD GLOBAL CREDIT FUND

-The Fund aims to produce a return derived from capital growth and income by investing in fixed and floating-rate securities.
+Investment Objective The Fund sime to produce a return derived from conital growth and income by Investment Objective The Fund aims to produce a return derived from capital growth and income by investing in fixed and floating-rate securities.
 The Fund aims to deliver this objective while decarbonising the portfolio over time, targeting a 50% reduction in weighted average carbon intensity by 2030, compared to a December 2019 baseline level.
 There can be no assurance that the Fund will achieve its investment objective.

-The Fund will seek to achieve its objective by capturing the credit risk premium within a globally diversified portfolio of at least 80% of non-government bonds with a goal of preserving value over the course of the credit cycle by avoiding securities experiencing a significant deterioration in credit quality and defaults.

-To evaluate the investments held in the Fund, the Investment Manager uses "in house" credit research, combined with both external and internal ESG (environmental, social and governance) research, to form an investment view inline with the following ESG investment strategies:

-- The Fund targets a 50% reduction in weighted average carbon intensity by 31 December 2030, compared to the Fund's portfolio as at 31 December 2019. - ii.
-The Fund excludes investments in issuers in the Future World Protection List and in accordance with the Investment Manager's Climate Impact Pledge. - iii.
+Investment Policy The Fund will seek to achieve its objective by capturing the credit risk premium within a globally diversified portfolio of at least 80% of non-government bonds with a goal of preserving value over the course of the credit cycle by avoiding securities experiencing a significant deterioration in credit quality and defaults.
+To evaluate the investments held in the Fund, the Investment Manager uses "in house" credit research, combined with both external and internal ESG (environmental, social and governance) research, to form an investment view in- line with the following ESG investment strategies: The Fund targets a 50% reduction in weighted average carbon intensity by 31 December 2030, compared to the Fund's portfolio as at 31 December 2019.
+The Fund excludes investments in issuers in the Future World Protection List and in accordance with the Investment Manager's Climate Impact Pledge. iii.
 The Fund systematically applies ESG factor evaluation as part of the investment decision-making process.
 The Fund promotes environmental and social characteristics and therefore it is a financial product referred to in Article 8 of Regulation (EU) 2019/2088.
 Further information on the environmental and social characteristics of the Fund can be found in the Sustainability Disclosure Annex of this Prospectus.

-The type of fixed income securities which the Fund can invest in includes, but is not limited to the following:

-bonds issued by corporations (with variable interest repayment terms which may be fixed or floating or inflation linked), zero coupon bonds, structured notes, covered bonds including Pfandbriefe, asset backed and mortgage related securities, perpetual bonds, hybrid fixed income securities, preferred securities, convertible securities and contingent convertible debt securities; and government and government-related bonds (with variable interest repayment terms which may be fixed or floating, index-linked or inflation linked);

-provided that the above fixed income securities qualify as Transferable Securities or Money Market Instruments in accordance with the provisions of the Prospectus.
+The type of fixed income securities which the Fund can invest in includes, but is not limited to the following: bonds issued by corporations (with variable interest repayment terms which may be fixed or floating or inflation linked), zero coupon bonds, structured notes, covered bonds including Pfandbriefe, asset backed and mortgage related securities, perpetual bonds, hybrid fixed income securities, preferred securities, convertible securities and contingent convertible debt securities; and government and government-related bonds (with variable interest repayment terms which may be fixed or floating, index-linked or inflation linked); provided that the above fixed income securities qualify as Transferable Securities or Money Market Instruments in accordance with the provisions of the Prospectus.